mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 a SIGTERM signal to it.
 If the process does not stop, a SIGKILL signal will be sent to it once the execution time is greater than twice the configured timeout.

-### `failover_timeout`

-The timeout for the cluster failover in seconds.
-The default value is 90 seconds.

-If no successful failover takes place within the configured time period, a message is logged and the failover functionality is disabled.

-This parameter also controls how long a MaxScale instance that has transitioned from passive to active will wait for a failover to take place after an apparent loss of a master server.
-If no new master server is detected within the configured time period, the failover will be initiated again.

 ### `events`

 A list of event names which cause the script to be executed.
 If this option is not defined, all events cause the script to be executed.
 The list must contain a comma separated list of event names.